 Outside Areas and Boundaries

-Repair Category 2
+2

-Notes Garden boundary walls and fences display evidence of deterioration.
+Garden boundary walls display evidence of deterioration.
 A local builder can be asked to inspect and provide cost estimates for all required repair/rebuilding works.
+The fencing appears to be leaning and should be properly re-fixed.